stewarthu/llm-notes/README.md

 - Linux, bash, and command line tools: Get a mac and get comfortable with command lines tools.
 Trust me it is worth your time.

 - GPUs.
-You can get away with CPUs for interence (GGLM is really coming up fast), but you will have to use GPUs for training models.
+You can get away with CPUs for inference (GGLM is really coming up fast), but you will have to use GPUs for training models.
 You can build you own box with RTX 3090 (or 4090 if you have a few extra bucks), or rent online from one of those small guys:
   [vast.ai](https://cloud.vast.ai/), [runpod](https://www.runpod.io/gpu-instance/pricing), or Azure/AWS if